 Starting sentences with and or but is not always wrong, but overusing them can weaken your writing.

 Research on student writing shows how frequently conjunctions appear in real sentences.
 In one academic study, writers used an average of 23.49 conjunctions per essay, with additive conjunctions like and and but appearing most often.
-This high frequency helps explain why conjunction mistakes are so common.
+This high frequency helps explain why conjunction mistakes are so common in English.

 Parts of Speech